RCIC-UCI-Public/website-rcic/docs/source/account/class.rst

      by the time your class ends.
 All class accounts will be deleted after the class ends.

 :bluelight:`After the class ends`
-  At the beginning of the following quarter

-    * Class student accounts are removed.
-    * Slurm class accounts are removed.
+    * Class student accounts in :tt:`/data/class/<classname>` and Slurm class accounts are removed.